Choose from more than 150 FREE dental continuing education courses - a dental CE library provided exclusively by Procter & Gamble's Crest+Oral-B.

 Approved PACE Program Provider

-The Procter Gamble Company is designated as an Approved PACE Program Provider by the Academy of General Dentistry.
+The Procter & Gamble Company is designated as an Approved PACE Program Provider by the Academy of General Dentistry.
 The formal continuing education programs of this program provider are accepted by AGD for Fellowship, Mastership, and Membership Maintenance Credit.
 Approval does not imply acceptance by a state or provincial board of dentistry or AGD endorsement.
-The current term of approval extends from 8/1/2013 to 7/31/2017.
+The current term of approval extends from 8/1/2013 to 7/31/2021.
+Provider ID# 211886

 Note to Florida Dental Professionals: Procter & Gamble is an approved dental CE provider for the Florida Board of Dentistry, provider number 50-3035-1.
 We will electronically report continuing education completed by Florida dental professionals toward license renewal to CE Broker within 30 days of program completion.